mikaheino/not-hot-dog-snowflake/README.md

 1. **Set Up the Database Objects**:

-  - Open a new worksheet in Snowsigt.
+  - Open a new worksheet in Snowsight.
   - Execute the SQL commands found in `app.sql` to create necessary tables and stages

 2. **Create a New Streamlit App in Snowflake**: